Tarot in Literature I

 Punzetta had the old man, Arnellino the chariot,

-Sanfrancesco had the Temperance and Jacobacci death,
+Sanfrancesco had Temperance, and Jacobacci death,

-Santi Quattro had fortress and they all were nervous.
+Santi Quattro had Fortitude and stood strong.

-At this point the cards were shown
+At this point the cards were all shown

-And Medici had nothing
+And Medici was left with nothing [crapa].

-So, pale as a turnip,
+Then, pale as a turnip, [rapa]

-Soderin answered “You do not deserve it”.
+Soderin answered “You don't deserve it”.

 Everyone was outraged